 Where to Stay in Batad

-The first night we stayed at the Hillside Inn Batad, which is just to the right of the Information Centre.
+On the first night, we stayed at the Hillside Inn Batad, which is just to the right of the Information Centre.
 The views are beautiful and there is a hot shower although it is really just a dribble of warm water.
-When I visited in January 2016, a room for two people cost PHP

-Our second night we stayed at the Batad Top View Point Homestay and Restaurant, it is the highest guesthouse in town and you will see it once you arrive in upper Batad.
+On our second night we stayed at the Batad Rita’s Mount View Inn & Restaurant, it is the highest guesthouse in town and you will see it once you arrive in upper Batad.
 The views are spectacular and the owners are very friendly.
-There is no shower there, just a cold water bucket you can use to clean yourself.
-When I visited in January 2016, a room for two people cost PHP

 Where to Eat in Batad